 Go on a challenging Panorama route hike at Jonkershoek Nature Reserve

 Going on a challenging hike following the 17-km Panorama route in the Jonkershoek Nature Reserve, about 10km outside of Stellenbosch.
 The hike involves a steep climb up to the top of the mountains with a subsequent steep descent all the way down to the bottom.
 It’s a challenging hike that requires good physical conditions.
 It takes between 6 and 7 hours to complete the route.
 Hikers must bring enough water 1,5l per person and some snacks.
 This hike will take pretty much half of the day, in summer it’s highly recommended to start early morning to complete the ascent before it gets too hot.

-It’s not a recommended activity if you have only one day in Stellenbosch you simply will have no time left to do anything else.
+It’s not a recommended activity if you have only one day in Stellenbosch you simply will have no time left to do anything else but if you come here for a weekend it’s a great thing to do.
 We wouldn’t recommend hiking alone if you have no company at least try to hike on the weekend when there are more people on the route.
 We’ve done this route several times and never had any bad experience but it’s always better to take precautions.

 Hike one of the shorter and easier routes at Jonkershoek